bkkac/tg-miniapp-payhub-service/SystemDesign.md

 - ✅ Every story action maps to an OpenAPI operationId
 - ✅ Every operationId appears in at least one sequence
 - ✅ No sequence uses an undefined API
-- ✅ OpenAPI schemas map to ER entities/enums
+- ✅ OpenAPI schemas map to ER entities
-- ✅ Flowchart actors appear in sequences
+- ✅ All flowchart actors appear in sequences
-- ✅ Mermaid renders on GitHub (syntax checked)
+- ✅ Mermaid blocks follow GitHub rules
-- ✅ Error and resilience paths modeled (webhook retries, KYC flows)
+- ✅ Error and resilience paths represented
-- ✅ Observability signals tied to operationIds
+- ✅ Observability tied to operationIds